 Comfort Is Critical in Air Traffic Control Furniture

 The operators who keep watch over the friendly skies play a critical role in the safety of the millions of people who travel by plane every day.
 Their comfort is vital to their effectiveness.
-An uncomfortable chair with no ergonomic benefits can contribute to errors, poor work performance, decreased job satisfaction and increased reports of work-related injuries, including back and joint pain.
+An uncomfortable chair with no ergonomic benefits can contribute to errors, poor work performance, decreased job satisfaction, and increased reports of work-related injuries, including back and joint pain.
 Keeping the controllers comfortable is critical to their ability to do their jobs well.

 Leave a Reply